ampatte/snippets-of-annamarie/README.md

   Anna Marie.
 I am the only contributor.

   ## Test
-  This can be tested using MongoDB or Insomnia.
+  This can be tested by by navigating through all of the links.

   ## Questions?
   - [Github link](https://github.com/ampatte)
   - [Email link](ampatte717@gmail.com)
-  - fill out the form on the Contact page
+  - Complete the form on the Contact page

   ## License
     This project is covered under the MIT license.(https://choosealicense.com/licenses/mit/)